14 Scholarships for High School Sophomores

 Eligibility: Current high school or college student.

-Requirements: Answer one of the following questions in 500 words or less: “Why is it important to work to delete cyberbullying?” or “How has cyberbullying personally affected you?”
+Requirements: Answer one of the following questions in one paragraph: Option 1: "Why is it important to work to delete social media cyberbullying?"
+Option 2: "How has social media cyberbullying personally affected you?"

 Scholarship Amount: One winner will receive $1,000.